andy-leezard/CT-Crypto-Lite-Public/Readme.md

 # CoinTracer_Public Repository

-CoinTracer is a cross-platform mobile app for crypto investment simulation built on React Native by Andy Lee in 2021.
+CoinTracer is a cross-platform mobile app for crypto investment simulation built on React Native and published on both AppStore and Google Play by Andy Lee in 2021.

 Version: 1.0.5 iOS and Android (last updated: August 16 2021)